|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 spends billions on sex offender legislation that have done nothing to address prevention.
 Prevention and education

 programs are limited and are largely forsaken in our society.
-In the first half of Once Fallen, I gave my personal story
+In the first half of Once Fallen, I gave my personal story to

-the issue as a whole rather than the narrow focus on the former offender.
+as a whole rather than the narrow focus on the former offender.

 (Note: Currently I included the references in the work, but as the work is reformatted in final book form, the references